civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/appendix4.txt

 #.
 To quit the program, just close the window: This is a HTML/Javascript security feature which
    prevents rogue websites from closing windows unless they have created the window.

+If you don't need the content management or extraction facilities of CIVET workspaces, Flask is simpler and easier to deploy than Django, but has much the same model-view-controller logical structure, and like Django uses the “jinja2” template system for web pages.
+It should be relatively straightforward to retro-fit the new features of the forms system—notably the “//” and “/” prefixes—to the older code.